bueler/opt/index.md

 * Check out the weekly [Homework assignments](homework.html).

 * There are two Exams, a Midterm and a Final.
-Both are in class, and the Final will happen at the scheduled time (Friday, December 16, 3:15pm--5:15pm).
+Both are in class, and the Final will happen at the scheduled time (Wednesday, December 11, 1:00pm--3:00pm).
 See the [Exams tab](exams.html) for the sections covered, and old exams for review.

 * You will do a two-part project on a topic of your choice.
 See the [Project tab](project.html) for details.